JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 } else {

-console.log('Banana is not in the list.');
+console.log('Banana does not exist in the list.');

 }